mattrondel/C769/README.md

-printers on on basic print server need a vlan and suggest a vm for this job instead of erp server network is a flat 10.0.0.0/8 possible security threats ac system could access HR computer ac system is connected to the internet for vendor Health monitoring workgroup (non-managed switch could malfuntion (happened in the past) or incorreclty connected to itelf and bring the network down
+printers on on basic print server need a vlan and suggest a vm for this job instead of erp server network is a flat 10.0.0.0/8 possible security threats workgroup (non-managed switch could malfuntion (happened in the past) or incorreclty connected to itelf and bring the network down

 why is this upgraded needed?